Maximal symplectic torus actions: Main results

-In light of Proposition \ref{maximal_is_coisotropic_theorem}, we can apply tools from Duistermaat and Pelayo's work \cite{duistermaat_pelayo} on the classification of symplectic torus actions with coisotropic principal orbits (see also \cite{benoist}).
-In their work, they define six invariants for symplectic torus actions with coisotropic principal orbits, and show that two spaces are equivariantly symplectomorphic if and only if their invariants agree.
-Moreover, they construct a space for every valid choice of these six invariants.
-In the following paragraph, we describe three of these invariants, which are relevant for the statements of Lemma \ref{which_coisotropic_are_maximal_lemma} and Theorems \ref{maximal_uniqueness_theorem} and \ref{maximal_existence_theorem}.
-For the complete list of invariants see \cite[Section 9]{duistermaat_pelayo}, or the short overview in Section \ref{proofs_of_class_section}. \\
+In light of Proposition \ref{maximal_is_coisotropic_proposition}, we can apply tools from Duistermaat and Pelayo's work \cite{duistermaat_pelayo} on the classification of symplectic torus actions with coisotropic principal orbits (see also \cite{benoist}).
+In their work, they define six invariants for symplectic torus actions with coisotropic principal orbits, and show that two spaces are equivariantly symplectomorphic if and only if their six invariants agree.
+Moreover, they construct a space for every choice of values for the six invariants.
+In the following paragraphs, we describe the first three invariants of their work, which are relevant for the statements of Lemma \ref{which_coisotropic_are_maximal_lemma}, Theorem \ref{maximal_uniqueness_theorem}, and Theorem \ref{maximal_existence_theorem}.
+Later in this section, we give a brief description of the other three invariants.
+For more details see \cite[Section 9]{duistermaat_pelayo}. \\

 Let $T$ act symplectically on a symplectic manifold $(M, \omega)$, with coisotropic principal orbits.
-The first invariant is the antisymmetric bilinear form $\sigma$ on the Lie algebra $\mathfrak{t}$ of the torus $T$, defined by
+The \textbf{first invariant} in the Duistermaat-Pelayo classification is the antisymmetric bilinear form $\sigma$ on the Lie algebra $\mathfrak{t}$ of the torus $T$, given by

 for any arbitrary point $p \in M$, and every $X, Y \in \mathfrak{t}$, where $X_M, Y_M \in \mathfrak{X}(M)$ are the corresponding vector fields on $M$.
 The bilinear form $\sigma$ is well defined by \cite[Lemma 2.1]{duistermaat_pelayo} (see also \cite[Lemme 2.1]{benoist} and \cite[Section 3]{ginzburg_symplectic_actions}).